 I will never forget hearing my name over the loud speaker as my good friend Dustee Tucker Jenkins (’01) crowned me Homecoming queen two years later.
 That was a pretty cool moment and one reason that I will always feel connected to Fouts Field."

 Got a favorite Fouts Field memory?
-Tell us about it by leaving your comments below.
+Send us an email at email@example.com.